socius-org/sentibank/CONTRIBUTION.md

 > Our hope is for the criteria to inspire creative solutions, not deter participation.
 We're here to lower barriers and see new lexicons brought to life through thoughtful partnership.

-By pooling our talents, we can transform SentiBank into an even more powerful tool.
-Join us in unlocking SentiBank's full potential through shared knowledge!
+By pooling our talents, we can transform sentibank into an even more powerful tool.
+Join us in unlocking sentibank's full potential through shared knowledge!